Medicaid Hospice Benefits.

 Where are hospice services provided?

 Hospice services can be provided wherever the patient currently resides including their home, a hospital, a nursing home or assisted living facilities.
-Crossroads Hospice & Palliative Care is happy to provide hospice services wherever the patient calls home.
+Crossroads Hospice & Palliative Care will provide hospice services wherever the patient calls home.

 What if I want to discontinue hospice services?